sooriyaarachchi/pybites.github.io-src/content/decorator-optional-argument.md

 > The partial() is used for partial function application which “freezes” some portion of a function’s arguments and/or keywords resulting in a new object with a simplified signature - [docs](https://docs.python.org/3.6/library/functools.html#functools.partial).

-I should probably write another article on partial(), it's a pretty nifty feature.
+I should probably write another article on this useful feature ...

 ## It works :)